 - Exhorters and mercy-givers make a good team for counseling someone who is discouraged.
 The person with the gift of mercy empathizes—he knows how the downhearted person feels.
 The exhorter exhorts—he knows how the person needs to feel!
-The exhorter’s job is to give hope by sharing a Biblical perspective of the situation and reminding people of God’s power, love, and faithfulness.
-An exhorter avoids weeping with others (as the mercy-giver would weep), because he sees empathy as encouragement to wallow in self-pity.
+The exhorter’s job is to give hope by sharing a Biblical perspective on the situation and reminding people of God’s power, love, and faithfulness.
+An exhorter avoids weeping with others (as the mercy-giver would weep) because he sees empathy as encouragement to wallow in self-pity.
 The exhorter wants to “move on” past the pain and take advantage of the opportunity to become more Christlike.

-- An exhorter responds to problems by prescribing specific steps of action.
-His goal is to make the plan so easy to comprehend that people will understand it, see its potential, embrace it, and grow as a result of carrying it out.
+- An exhorter responds to problems by prescribing specific steps of action; His goal is to make the plan so easy to comprehend that people will understand it, see its potential, embrace it, and grow as a result of carrying it out.

 An Exhorter’s Strengths